caltechlibrary/dataset/datasetd_api.5.md

 ## Content Type and the API

 The REST API works with JSON data.
 The service does not support multipart urlencoded content.
 You MUST use the content type of `application/json` when performing a POST, or PUT.
 This means if you are building a user interface for a collections datasetd service you need to appropriately use JavaScript to send content into the API and set the content type to `application/json`.

+## Validation

+When schema validation is enabled for a collection (via the schema_name and validate settings), create and update operations will validate the JSON document against the specified schema.
+If validation fails, the API returns a 400 Bad Request status with validation errors in the X-Validation-Errors HTTP header.
+The header contains a JSON array of validation error objects, each with path, message, and type fields.

 ## Examples